jai00271/CNN/6. Advanced Convolutions/README.md

 ![alt text](https://cdn-images-1.medium.com/max/2000/1*dBrsVP0nt_PrBlICSBTttg.png)

-Above is the illustration of grouped convolution with 2 filter groups.
+Above is the example of grouped convolution with 2 filter groups.
 In each filter group, the depth of each filter is only half of the that in the nominal 2D convolutions.
 They are of depth Din / 2.
 Each filter group contains Dout /2 filters.
 The first filter group (red) convolves with the first half of the input layer ([:, :, 0:Din/2]), while the second filter group (blue) convolves with the second half of the input layer ([:, :, Din/2:Din]).
 As a result, each filter group creates Dout/2 channels.
 Overall, two groups create 2 x Dout/2 = Dout channels.
 We then stack these channels in the output layer with Dout channels.

 *Bonus*: